 A full outline of tuition fees for all our courses, including details of charges for additional one-to-one lessons and reassessment fees, is available for download below.

 Tuition fees are revised annually for Home and Overseas students.
-The increase is normally between 2% and 5% and is applied annually to each year of the programme.
+The increase is normally between 2% and 7% and is applied annually to each year of the programme, including for continuing students (except for Home students on the BMus programme).
 Please check this page periodically for the latest information.

 Tuition fees for Home students on the BMus programme are aligned with the maximum tuition fee cap set by the UK government.